Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Conclusion

 \section{Conclusion}

-We present guidelines for communicating regression model performance within a pharmaceutical organization.
-Based on interviews with both data scientists and subject matter experts, we identify common gaps in communication and suggest broadly applicable solutions for data scientists to use in communicating their results to SMEs.
-We conduct a validation study to evaluate our guidelines in practice with SMEs.
-Our results indicate that our guidelines were helpful in producing better understanding of the nuances of model performance, including strengths, weaknesses, and tradeoffs.
+We present guidelines for communicating predictive model performance within a large organization.
+Based on interviews with both data scientists and subject matter experts, we identify common gaps in communication and suggest broadly applicable solutions for data scientists to use in presenting their results to SMEs.
+We present and elicit feedback for a demonstration of our guidelines in a data science presentation given to SMEs.
+Our results indicate that our guidelines are helpful in producing a better understanding of the nuances of a model's performance -- including its strengths, weaknesses, and trade-offs -- beyond text, numbers, and commonly used model metrics.